hengruizhang98/mvgrl/README.md

 ```
 --dataname         str     The graph dataset name.
 Default is 'cora'.
 --gpu              int     GPU index.
 Default is -1, using cpu.
---epochs           int     Number of training epochs.
+--epochs           int     Number of training periods.
 Default is 20.
 --batch_size       int     Size of a training batch.
 Default is 128.
 --patience         int     Early stopping steps.
 Default is 20.
 --lr1              float   Learning rate of main model.
 Default is 0.001.